pedro-abundio-wang/pedro-abundio-wang.github.io/machine-learning/linear-algebra.md

 $$ \frac{\partial^2 f(x)}{\partial x_i \partial x_j} = \frac{\partial^2 f(x)}{\partial x_j \partial x_i} $$

-Similar to the gradient, the Hessian is defined only when $f(x)$ is real-valued.
+Similar to the gradient, the Hessian is defined only when $$f(x)$$ is real-valued.

 It is natural to think of the gradient as the analogue of the first derivative for functions of vectors, and the Hessian as the analogue of the second derivative (and the symbols we use also suggest this relation).
 This intuition is generally correct, but there a few caveats to keep in mind.

-First, for real-valued functions of one variable $f : R \to R$, it is a basic definition that the second derivative is the derivative of the first derivative, i.e.,
+First, for real-valued functions of one variable $$f : R \to R$$, it is a basic definition that the second derivative is the derivative of the first derivative, i.e.,

 $$ \frac{\partial^2 f(x)}{\partial x^2} = \frac{\partial}{\partial x} \frac{\partial}{\partial x} f(x) $$